 The Alaska Department of Fish and Game (ADF&G) continues with their work on the water supply reservoir (WSR) and associated wetlands.
-In the 2015 annual technical report prepared by ADF&G summarizing their work on the WSR and wetlands, certain conclusions were stated:
+In the 2016 annual technical report prepared by

+ADF&G summarizing their work on the WSR and wetlands, certain conclusions were stated:
-• Self-sustaining populations of Arctic grayling and burbot have been established in the WSR.

-• The post-mining goal for the Arctic grayling population was set at 800 to 1,600 fish greater than 200 mm in length, and the spring 2014 population estimate for Arctic grayling was 5,841 fish greater than 200 mm in length, which is a slight decrease from the estimated 2013 population.

-• A goal for burbot population was not previously set, but a small population of fish larger than 400mm exists.

-• Beaver population management remains a critical component to Arctic grayling population within the developed wetlands and WSR appears to remain a critical component to the productive capacity of the wetland complex for Arctic grayling.
+- Populations of Arctic grayling and burbot have been established in the WSR. - The post-mining goal for the Arctic grayling population was set at 800 to 1,600 fish greater than 200 mm in length, and the spring 2015 population estimate for Arctic grayling was 5,947 fish greater than 200 mm in length, which is a slight increase from the estimated 2014 population. - A goal for burbot population was not previously set, but a small population of fish larger than 400mm is present. - Beaver population management remains a critical component to Arctic grayling population within the developed wetlands and WSR appears to remain a critical component to the productive capacity of the wetland complex for Arctic grayling.